Storyboards in UX/UI Design

 2. Design and Validation

-During the design phase, storyboards continue to play a crucial role.
+During the design phase, storyboards keep playing a crucial role.
 They guide product decisions and illustrate how users might interact with a product or service.
-They help map out the user journey, showing each step a user takes.
-This is essential for teams to empathize with the user and ensure a user-centered design approach.
+They help map out the user journey—showing each step a user takes.
+That’s essential for teams to empathize with the user and make sure they’re indeed following a user-centered design approach.
 This step-by-step visualization also helps communicate the design to stakeholders and team members.
-This ensures alignment and understanding across the board.
+It makes sure everyone’s on the same page and everything’s understood across the board.

 See why empathy is a vital ingredient in design: